DIY Shed Building Tips

 For Sloped Sites, Build on Posts

-Since locating buried utilities is free, it doesn't make any sense to skip this step.
-You can avoid an expensive mistake, or worse yet, a tragedy, by going online to call811.com for more information and then calling 811 a few days before you plan to dig to have your buried utilities located.
+Since locating buried utilities is free, it doesn’t make any sense to skip this step.
+You can avoid an expensive mistake when building a shed, or worse yet, a tragedy, by going online to call811.com for more information and then calling 811 a few days before you plan to dig to have your buried utilities located.